 Once a week or so, we would walk down this coulee located close to where my grandpa grew up to get spring water.
 My grandpa would bring these two big blue five-gallon water jugs to fill, then deliver them to Rose, who was my grandpa’s friend and neighbour growing up.
 It was amazing to see as a child in her 90’s has no running water and how grateful she was for my grandpa and me bringing her a basic human need and right—clean water.

 After we would drop Princess off, we would go back to my grandma’s clean, freshly dusted house, smelling of whatever that evenings’ supper consists of.
 This time allowed my grandpa to nap and me a chance to watch my favourite show, The Simpsons.
 After the show, it was time to wash the dirt off our hands from the adventures thus far, and my grandma would have her usual multi coarse five stars cooking ready.
 Finally, after the comedy routines and my grandpa winning the game, by where he eats everything on his plate first before everyone else, he would throw his hands in the air, saying, “Time!”

 My grandpa would wash the dishes, and we would usually digest by watering the flower and vegetable gardens.
 Afterwards, my grandpa and I would usually take our bikes for a ride down to the campground to check on them to see if the new and or returning visitors needed anything.
 Or we might walk down with my grandparents’ dog to the river to go fishing or down the river a mile or so to the star mine suspension bridge.

 By nighttime, we would usually unwind somehow, and we awoke being outside listening to the birds’ last whispers and hearing the howls of the owls.
-We would sometimes watch the news right before I went to bed, or in rare events, we would watch a movie.
+We would sometimes watch the news right before I went to bed, or we would watch a movie in rare events.
 Then, finally, I’d brush my crooked teeth and go into bed as my grandparents would tuck me in.